petrobras/3W/README.md

 Vargas, Ricardo; Munaro, Celso; Ciarelli, Patrick; Medeiros, André; Amaral, Bruno; Barrionuevo, Daniel; Araújo, Jean; Ribeiro, Jorge; Magalhães, Lucas (2019), “Data for: A Realistic and Public Dataset with Rare Undesirable Real Events in Oil Wells”, Mendeley Data, v1. http://dx.doi.org/10.17632/r7774rwc7v.1
 ```

 As far as we know, the 3W dataset was useful and cited by the works listed below.
-If you know any other paper, master's degree dissertation or doctoral thesis that cites the 3W dataset, we will be grateful if you let us know by e-mail (`ricardo.vargas at petrobras dot com dot br` and `jeanaraujo at petrobras dot com dot br`).
+If you know any other paper, master's degree dissertation or doctoral thesis that cites the 3W dataset, we will be grateful if you let us know by commenting [this](https://github.com/Petrobras/3W/discussions/3) discussion.

 1. R.E.V.
 Vargas, C.J.
 Munaro, P.M.
 Ciarelli.
 A methodology for generating datasets for development of anomaly detectors in oil wells based on Artificial Intelligence techniques.
 I Congresso Brasileiro em Engenharia de Sistemas em Processos.
 2019. https://www.ufrgs.br/psebr/wp-content/uploads/2019/04/Abstract_A019_Vargas.pdf.